SESYNC-ci/sesync-ci.github.io/blog/_posts/2021-05-31-mapping-with-Mapbox.md

 I wrote a very minimalist R package called [qdrmapbox][qdrmapbox] to package up all the code for this blog post in one place.
 It basically only does one thing, but it does that thing reasonably well (I think).

+You can follow along with the code in the post or [download an R script with all the code in one place][rscript].

 ## Setup